-- A) Completion of the course ECON 497 Economic Research with a grade of "C or above; - B) Completion of the course BUSI 497 Corporate Strategy with a grade of "C" or above; or - C) Passing a comprehensive written examination with three parts: - (1) Principles of Accounting and Business I and II; - (2) Principles of Microeconomics and Principles of Macroeconomics; and - (3) a concentration based on two upper-level courses. - D) Successful completion of an economic research project in conjunction with the Baker Prize in Economics.
+A. Completion of the course ECON 497 Economics Research with a grade of "C or above.

+- B. Completion of the course BUSI 497 Corporate Strategy with a grade of "C" or above. - C. Passing a comprehensive written examination with three parts: (1) Principles of Accounting I and II; (2) Microeconomic Theory and Macroeconomic Theory; and (3) a concentration based on two upper-level courses, both of which are either accounting or economics courses. - D. Successful completion of an economic research project in conjunction with the Baker Prize in Economics.

-The grade for the Senior Capstone Experience is based on the Economic Research course, the Corporate Strategy course, the written comprehensive examination, or determined by the faculty member sponsoring the Baker Prize in research project.
+The grade for the Senior Capstone Experience is based on the Economic Research course, the Corporate Strategy course, the written comprehensive examination, or determined by the faculty member sponsoring the Baker Prize research project.